 Review process

-A group of peers, NISC Affiliate members, will review all applications and score them based on an established rubric.
+A group of peers, NISC Affiliate members, review all applications and score them based on an established rubric.

-Judges will look for:
+Judges look for:

-• Programs that are new and innovative or that take a new spin on existing approaches
+- Programs that are new and innovative or that take a new spin on existing approaches

-• Programs that can be replicated by other centers
+- Programs that can be replicated by other centers

-• Programs that have demonstrated impact and outcomes
+- Programs that have demonstrated impact and outcomes

 More about the Programs of Excellence Awards